 These fun spring break outings in Northern Virginia don't require a lot of pre-planning, so they're perfect for spring break or a no-school day.
-When the weather warms and spring flowers bloom, it's time to get outside and explore the beautiful and interesting parks and historic sites in Northern Virginia.
+When the weather warms and spring flowers bloom, it's time to get outside and explore beautiful parks and interesting historic sites in Northern Virginia.

 Cherry blossoms usually peak at the Tidal Basin around spring break time in late March and early April.
 But the famous DC cherry trees are not the only option for enjoying beautiful blossoms.
-Our big guide to places to see cherry blossoms in Virginia, DC and Maryland lets you play among the petals even if you don't want to face crowds at the Tidal Basin.
-Magnolias, redbuds, forsythia, and other flowering trees are also in full bloom.
+Our big guide to places to see cherry blossoms in Virginia, DC and Maryland lets you play among the petals even if you don't want to face Tidal Basin crowds.